Aspose/apireference.aspose.com/content/sites/aspose/examples/english/words/net/working-with-headers-and-footers/_index.md

 ---
-title: working with headers and footers
+title: Working with Headers and Footers
-linktitle: working with headers and footers
+linktitle: Working with Headers and Footers
 second_title: Aspose.Words for .NET API Reference
 description:
 type: docs